 Unit 1: Getting started

-You’ll start with an introduction to Python – solving equations of one variable using various iterative methods such as simple iteration, bisection methods and the Newton–Raphson method.
+You’ll start with solving equations of one variable using various iterative methods, such as the bisection method, simple iteration, and the Newton–Raphson method.
+The Python programming language is introduced and used to implement these methods.
 You’ll also learn about the convergence of simple iterative schemes.

 Unit 2: Interpolation